Horizons Unlimited, the website for motorcycle travellers.

 Medical Insurance

-Many insurers consider motorcycling to be a hazardous activity, and you must check the fine print of any online quote for exclusions to ensure you will have coverage.
-We will be sorting through the various insurers to identify those who provide long-term cover (up to 2 years) which does not exclude motorcycling, and we will document what nationalities they cover, and the rates for various ages and areas so you can determine costs.
+We try to list the various insurers who provide long-term cover (up to 2 years) which does not exclude motorcycling, and we try document what nationalities they cover, and the rates for various ages and areas so you can determine costs.
+If you find any information to add or contradict the listings below, please let us know!

 The following article is from BootsnAll.com.